TeemuKoivisto/deep-shrooms-backend/README.md

 7) Follow the installation instructions on the `deep-shrooms-frontend`
 8) And you're done!

-Run the development server on localhost:9000 with `./dev`.
+Run the development server on localhost:9000 with `./dev.sh`.

+Production server uses `pm2` for running the app as a daemon.
+You can install it with `npm i -g pm2`.

-Run the production server on localhost:9000 with `./prod`.
+To run the production server on localhost:9000 with `pm2 start ./prod.sh`.

 NOTE: You have to have also the frontend server running.